 Google has always been a friend when it comes to boosting your business.
 But lately for all the WooCommerce merchants, manually listing out products on Google has been a serious headache.
 But now it’s time for the pain to end.

-In June 2021, Google just launched an integration with Woocommerce to help 4.4 million Woocommerce users connect with their customers.
-Not just that, this integration will ease product listings (free), inventory management and assist retailers to run google ad campaigns on their products.
+In June 2021, Google just launched an integration with WooCommerce to help 4.4 million WooCommerce users connect with their customers.
+Not just that, this integration will ease product listings (free), and inventory management and assist retailers to run google ad campaigns on their products.
 All this can be done from the website dashboard.

 Now let’s dig a little deeper to know more about this new integration!

 What is WooCommerce?